How long have you been working out? How long are your exercise

 Experts agree that “overtraining,” a condition where the body has performed too much work without balancing the workload with enough rest, can be detrimental to an individual trying to reach particular goals.

-The upshot of all this… exercising is good for your health.
+The upshot of this all is that exercising is good for your health.
 Too much exercise is not.